VG Tutorial Part 1: Learn How You Can Produce Authentic Guitar Performances Within Minutes

-In this first installment of our Virtual Guitarist tutorials, we’ll start showing you how you can produce convincing guitar performances within a few minutes, and without playing the guitar.
+Welcome to the first part of our Virtual Guitarist tutorials.
+We’ll start with showing you how you can produce convincing guitar performances in 15 minutes, and without playing the guitar.

 But enough talking already – take a listen to this clip now: